Hades-HY-LI/COVID-19-effects-on-NASDAQ/README.md

 # COVID-19 effects on NASDAQ

+### Description

+This is a course project.
+We investigated the causal effects between COVID-19 daily increases and NASDAQ index prices.
+Test if COVID-19 daily increases have effects on NASDAQ index prices by ANOVA.
+We proposed a linear model with specific variables for eliminating confounding effects and added an Auto Regressive time series model to explain the time-series phenomenon of the index.
+We got the conclusion that COVID-19 daily increases may draw higher stock market index prices.

+### Techniques

+- ANOVA
+- Linear Model
+- Time Series
+- Effects Study

+### R Session Info

 The code should be run by R. The Session info is as follows (Remark: Maybe you should install some libraries before running the file.)

 R version 4.1.1 (2021-08-10)